NannyML/nannyml/docs/tutorials/data_requirements.rst

 In the sample data this is the **repaid** column.

-Required in the reference data for :ref:`performance estimation<performance-estimation>`, and in both reference and analysis data to :ref:`calculate realized performance<performance-calculation>`.
+Required in the reference data for :ref:`performance estimation<performance-estimation>`, and in both reference and monitored data to :ref:`calculate realized performance<performance-calculation>`.

 Features
 ^^^^^^^^